Quantum optics in MATLAB: Dissipative atom-field dynamics

 \subsection{Lindblad master equation}

-In this method, the evolution equation for the reduced density matrix of a system is obtained by tracing over the states of the environment.
+In this method, the evolution equation for the reduced density matrix of a system is obtained by tracing over the states of the reservoir (zero temperature).
 For an atom-cavity system, the master equation is \cite{Carmichael}

 where